bryan-lott/infoscan/README.md

 ## TODO

 ### 1.0
-- Use css classes for
+- Use css classes for color coding
 - Database Access
 - Export of Text to Summarize
 - Integration with Ticketing System
--

-### 2.0
-- "Tinder"-like interface